snoyberg/conduit/README.md

 main = print $ average doubles
 ```

-However, performance afficionados will quickly point out that this has
+However, performance aficionados will quickly point out that this has
 a space leak: the list will be traversed once for the `sum`, kept in
 memory, and then traversed a second time for the `length`.
 We could
 work around that by using lower-level functions, but we lose